didactek/deft-layout/README.md

 ### Describe messages

-The underlying encoded bytes of the message are represented by an AssembledMessage.

-The DeftLayout module provides support for mapping particular bits in AssembledMessage Data to properties in a message object.
+The DeftLayout module provides support for mapping particular bits in packedBytes to properties in a message object.

 Typical hierarchy for a mapping class:

-  BitStorageCore  // manages the AssembledMessage
+  BitStorageCore  // manages the packed bytes

-  [ByteArray]Description // provides @Position wrappers that "make sense" for the representation
+  ByteArray // provides @Position wrappers that "make sense" for the representation

-  [UserClass]Layout // uses @Position wrappers to add properties of the message
+  UserLayoutClass // uses @Position wrappers to add properties of the message

 #### Example: a packed, 5-byte message